rmrt1n/rmrt1n.github.io/src/posts/tagged_unions_in_c.md

 }
 ```
 For `chr_mutations` and `chr_cybernetics`, if they are given a character of a
 wrong type, they will return `NULL`.
 The library is now done.
 Time to test.
+Here's the main function:

 ```c
 /* main.c */